JA-786-git/Electrical-Engineering-Simulations-MATLAB-Simulink/README.md

 # Electrical-Engineering-Simulations-MATLAB-Simulink
 A Comprehensive Portfolio by Jawad Asjid of MATLAB Simulink projects demonstrating proficiency in modelling, simulation, and control system design for power systems and or electrical engineering disciplines.
-Implemented power electronic switches, electrical machines, power systems, solar cell and wind turbine systems.
+Implemented power electronic switches, synchronous/asynchronous machines, power systems, solar cell and wind turbine systems.

 Hands on MATLAB Simulink (R2025a) in there associated topics in '.slx' format, available to download.